What Could Be Done To Prevent Salsa Conflict

 MONEY: Let’s face it; promoters, instructors, and DJ’s do not do this stuff for free.
 They want to make money.
 They each have their own families and bills that they must consider.
 To be honest, each of us have the same responsibility to do what we feel is in our own financial best interest.
 We can’t fault them for that.

-A NOTE ABOUT THE MONEY: I know from close observation that the salsa dancing incomeamount these people are paid compared to the number of hours some of them put into an event is far less than most of us are willing to accept in wages.
+A NOTE ABOUT THE MONEY: I know from close observation that the amount these people are paid compared to the number of hours some of them put into an event is far less than most of us are willing to accept in wages.
 The people who perform in these support roles in some markets do it initially from a passion for the dance.
 Reality is that they could make more money with those same hours working for minimum wage at your local burger joint.

 Unity in the Community